abdusabri/bit-docs/content/docs/authentication-issues.md

 ### Wrong username/password combination

-In case you are not using [SSH key for authentication](docs/setup-authentication.html), Bit will ask for your username/password combination for your [bitsrc.io](https://bitsrc.io) account.
+In case you are not using [SSH key for authentication](/docs/setup-authentication.html), Bit will ask for your username/password combination for your [bitsrc.io](https://bitsrc.io) account.
 Make sure you have provided with the correct combination of it.
 In case you have forgotten your password, head to your [setting page](https://bitsrc.io/settings/profile) to reset it.

-### No permission to the Scope
+### No permission to the Collection

-It may be that you do not have permissions to access the scope in question Scope.
+It may be that you do not have permissions to access the Collection in question.

-- If the Scope is public, you can import component from it, but you have to have write permissions to export to it.
+- If the Collection is public, you can import component from it, but you have to have write permissions to export to it.
-- If the Scope is private, you must have read/write permission in order to import/export components to it.
+- If the Collection is private, you must have read/write permission in order to import/export components to it.

 ## SSH keys issues

 Bit uses SSH as the communication protocol between Bit and [bitsrc.io](https://bitsrc.io).
-In order to make this process works smoothly, you require to either configure Bit to use a specific SSH key, [as seen here](docs/setup-authentication.html).
+In order to make this process works smoothly, you require to either configure Bit to use a specific SSH key, [as seen here](/docs/setup-authentication.html).
-There are several configuration issues that may occur if you hit any permission issues when working with SSH keys and remote Scopes.
+There are several configuration issues that may occur if you hit any permission issues when working with SSH keys and remote Collections.

 **If the SSH connection is not established due to issues with SSH keys, Bit will fail to authenticate.**